 Later in life, the symptoms of depression, including memory impairment, slowed speech and movement, and loss of motivation can be mistaken for those of senility or stroke.
 The treatment of depression is most successful when treated with a combination of medication, psychotherapy, stress management, and behavior modification techniques.

-Some symptoms of depression are - Check all that applies:
+Some symptoms of depression are:

 - Frequent crying spells